supple-kit/supple-css/README.md

 * [Getting started](#getting-started)

 ## Why use supple:
-> It is a small but powerful (S)CSS framework designed specially with the latest browsers in mind.
+> It is a small but powerful (S)CSS framework designed especially with the latest browsers in mind.
 The framework is made with an eye on the future.
-It uses utilises new [CSS webstandards](https://cssdb.org/) like custom properties, Grid layout, Flexbox, logical properties, .
+It uses utilizes new [CSS webstandards](https://cssdb.org/) like custom properties, Grid layout, Flexbox, logical properties.

-Supple provides little to no design wich means no undoing other peoples design decisions.
+Supple provides little to no design which means no undoing other people’s design decisions.

 ## Features
-A grasp of Supple's featureset:
+A grasp of Supple's features:

 * Sensible, powerful reset for web applications.
 * Suite of functions and mixins for speedy development.
 * CSS Grid & Flexbox objects for creating layouts.
 * Objects for reusable solutions to common features.
-* Variety of utility classes for the most common problems like visually hiding, spacing and more.
+* Variety of utility classes for the most common problems like visually hiding, spacing, and more.

 ### Size

 The framework including all modules weighs less than **1.5kB**.
-With this small payload you have the power to build an entire website without even writing a single line of CSS.
+With this small payload, you have the power to build an entire website without even writing a single line of CSS.
 You can reduce the payload even further by only including the modules you need, and configure those modules to your needs.

 ## Browser support
 Supple supports all major browsers which can render the following features: